 Together, ACPI and Elsen stand for the propositions that court approval of a sale in a Delaware ABC is not necessary, but a sale might be approved if the court is satisfied that full disclosures are made.
 However, if the assignee and seller decide not to seek court approval at the outset and someone sues later, the Court of Chancery will not assert jurisdiction to enjoin such a lawsuit.

 To learn more about this and related topics, you may want to attend the following webinars: Opportunity Amidst Crisis- Buying Distressed Assets, Claims, and Securities for Fun & Profit and Representing Asset Purchasers in Bankruptcy.]

 Russell Silberglied practices both bankruptcy litigation and core chapter 11 work.
 Examples of Russ' bankruptcy litigation matters include breach of fiduciary duty suits, equitable subordination and recharacterization litigation, first and second lien litigation, valuation fights, and contested plan confirmation and DIP financing hearings.
 In core bankruptcy matters, Russ represents debtors and creditors in chapter 11…

-PUBLIC NOTICE OF UCC SALE: Deerpath Plaza in Lake Forest, IL
+PUBLIC NOTICE OF UCC SALE: Express Courier International

-PUBLIC NOTICE OF UCC SALE: Toy Overlord Inc. d/b/a Megalopolis
+PUBLIC NOTICE OF UCC SALE: ECI West, Inc.